The hamstrings group of muscles

 - Muscle weakness or imbalance between quadriceps and hamstring strength

 - Insufficiently healed previous hamstring injury

 Keep in mind that trigger points can create pain at or near the sit bone.
-There are two very popular articles on the website here and here that also show the images of trigger points that refer into the hamstrings.
+For more information on those trigger points, check out these two very popular articles here and here which also show images of trigger points that refer into the hamstrings.

 Similar to AY, my hamstrings are so tight my legs are virtually Z shaped in forward fold.
 Part of this stems from weight training in my younger years.
 But now I am 55 and have been basically sitting at a desk staring at computer monitors for 20 years like a lot of men in my age group.
 Two years of yoga has brought incredible benefit to many aspects of my live, but my hamstrings are still like steel bridge cables!